Service Catalogue Management

 Introduction

 Service Catalogue Management is an integral component of ITIL 4 practices.
-It is designed to provide a consistent and authoritative source of information about all service offerings available to stakeholders.
+It is designed to provide a consistent and authoritative source of information about all the services and service offerings available to stakeholders.

 The primary aim of this practice is to ensure that accurate, up-to-date information on services is accessible to everyone who needs it, thereby supporting effective service delivery and management across an organisation.